operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ```

-- To login through root user use below command:
+- Use the command below to login as root user.

 ```execute
 mysql -h ##DNS.ip## -P 30685 -u root -ppassword
 ```

-- Create database testdb
+- Create the ‘testdb’ database.

 ```execute
 create database testdb;
 ```

-- Use the testdb to create some table
+- Use the testdb to create a table

 ```execute
 use testdb;
 ```

-- Create table
+- Create a table

 ```execute
 create table Population(year numeric,population numeric);
 ```

-- Insert data into the table so that we can check MariaDB mySQL metrics from Grafana Dashboard.
+- Insert the data values into the table so you can check MariaDB mySQL metrics from Grafana dashboard.

 ```execute
 insert into Population values(2017,1380004385 );